apulverizer/allagash/README.md

 You should now be able to run the example notebooks.

-You can test the notebooks as well by running `docker run -i -t --user=allagash-user -p 8888:8888 apulverizer/allagash:latest /bin/bash -c "py.test --nbval"`
+You can test the notebooks as well by running `docker run --user=allagash-user apulverizer/allagash:latest /bin/bash -c "py.test --nbval"`

+### Running Tests with Docker
+You can build a docker container that will run the tests based on any local changes

+1. `docker build . --file integration.Dockerfile --tag apulverizer/allagash:integration`
+2. `docker run --user=allagash-user apulverizer/allagash:integration /bin/bash -c "py.test --nbval"`